pepmartinez/keuss-server/docusaurus/docs/03-concepts.md

  * A specific Storage and config
  * One of the Stats objects defined above
  * One of the Signallers defined above
+4. Zero or more queues are created inside the namespace, using the stats, signallers, storage and config defined in it
-4. One REST server is created on top of the set of queue namespaces
+5. One REST server is created on top of the set of queue namespaces
-5. One STOMP server is created on top of the set of queue namespaces
+6. One STOMP server is created on top of the set of queue namespaces
-6. One AMQP1.0 server is created on top of the set of queue namespaces
+7. One AMQP1.0 server is created on top of the set of queue namespaces
-7. zero or more exchanges can be added over the full set of queues on all namespaces
+8. Zero or more exchanges can be added over the full set of queues on all namespaces; each exchange can connect one queue on any namespace to any number of queues (which can be define in any namespace, and not all queues in the same)

 ## Configuration